notadamking/RLTrader/README.md

   - ~Optionally replace SQLite db with Postgres to enable multi-processed Optuna training~
     - This is enabled through Docker, though support for Postgres still needs to be improved
   - ~Replace `DummyVecEnv` with `SubProcVecEnv` everywhere throughout the code~ **[@archenroot, @arunavo4, @notadamking]**
-- Find sources of CPU bottlenecks to improve GPU utilization
-  - Replace pandas or improve speed of pandas methods by taking advantage of GPU
-- Find source of possible memory leak (in `RLTrader.optimize`) and squash it

-## Stage 1:
  - Allow features to be added/removed at runtime
    - Create simple API for turning off default features (e.g. prediction, indicators, etc.)
    - Create simple API for adding new features to observation space
+## Stage 1:
 - Add more optional features to the feature space
   - Other exchange pair data (e.g. LTC/USD, ETH/USD, EOS/BTC, etc.)
   - Twitter sentiment analysis